jhortizu01/Flashy-Cards/README.md

   * [Janika Hortizuela](https://github.com/jhortizu01/Flashy-Cards)

 ## Wins
   * Successfully adding game timer

 ## Challenges + Improvements
-	* Establishing the round and game class were initially difficult in the game.
+  * Establishthe round and game class were initially difficult in the game.
   * Future additions to the game could be adding a new data set to play a different deck of cards.